crudo/grunt-testcafe/README.md

 *Details* : [startApp](http://devexpress.github.io/testcafe/documentation/using-testcafe/programming-interface/runner.html#startapp)

 Specifies a shell command that will be executed before running tests.
 Use it to launch or deploy the application that will be tested.

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 ## License